Flagsmith/flagsmith-js-examples/bundled-default-flags/README.md

         - The flagsmith cli will use the environment variable FLAGSMITH_ENVIRONMENT to determine what environment to use.

  2 - Before calling  ```flagsmith.init()```, use the ``flagsmith.setState(state)`` function passing in the output of flag-state.json.

+## Flagsmith CLI

+We created [flagsmith-cli](https://github.com/Flagsmith/flagsmith-cli) which allows you to get default flags based on a snapshot of your environment.
+See [here](https://github.com/Flagsmith/flagsmith-cli/tree/master/example) for an example.